TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/getcmd.md

   * This will display an unprocessed output of the command.
 Variables will not be processed, but emotes will display.

 ## Special Notes
-* You must be bot owner, or have a role that has been added to the bot management system in order to use this command.
+* You must have the `AccessLevels.CommandManager` permission set to use this command.